Smuffinn/TRES-SMARTEATS/README.md

 The frontend is built using React and is located in the `tres-frontend` directory.
 It provides the user interface for interacting with the platform.

+## Features

+Features
+• Registration
+-Users can create an account to personalize their experience.

+• Log in/Log out
+-Secure access for users to manage their accounts.

+• Account Settings
+-Allows users to update their personal information and preferences.

+• Self-service Ordering Kiosk
+- A digital interface where students can browse the menu, customize their orders, and pay directly.

+• Inventory Management
+- A system that tracks stock levels in real-time and alerts staff when items are low.

+• Dashboard Analytics
+- A visual dashboard providing insights into sales trends, peak ordering times, and popular items.

+• Feedback System
+- A mechanism for students to provide feedback on menu items and overall service.

 ## Team Members

 - **Jenette Ephan**